 We have good news and bad news

 You may have read that researchers have found a way to use smartwatches such as the Apple Watch to help detect COVID-19.
 This comes in addition to the introduction of exposure notification on iPhones.
-This is a fascinating and exciting development, but what does it mean to you?
-Before you get too excited, let’s look at what this research actually means.
+This is a fascinating development, but what does it mean to you?
+Before you get too excited, let’s look at what this research means.

 Where to Find Information on COVID-19